-The Canadian Dealer Offered Rate, named CDOR, is the recognized benchmark index for bankers' acceptances with a term-to-maturity of one year or less.
+The Canadian Dollar Offered Rate, named CDOR, is the recognized benchmark index for bankers' acceptances with a term-to-maturity of one year or less.
 CDOR serves both money and derivative markets: it is employed for the final settlement price for the BAX futures contracts as well as for the OTC derivatives market synthetic instrument calculations like FRAs and swaps.

 CDOR is determined daily from a survey of seven market makers in bankers' acceptances (BA), including: